DongjiGao/icefall/egs/librispeech/WSASR/README.md

   </figure>
 </div>
 <figcaption> Examples of errors (substitution, insertion, and deletion) in the transcript.
 The grey box is the verbatim transcript and the red box is the inaccurate transcript.
-Inaccurate words are marked in bold.</figcaption> <br>
+Inaccurate words are marked in bold.</figcaption> <br><br>

 This is achieved by using a special token $\star$ to model uncertainties (i.e., substitution errors, insertion errors, and deletion errors) within the WFST framework during training.\